D.C. United has begun the coaching search. Here are 10 candidates it might consider.

-“There is no top candidate yet,” said one team official, who, like others close to the situation, did not want to speak on the record because the process just started following Olsen’s dismissal last week.
+“There is no top candidate yet,” said one team official who, like others close to the situation, did not want to speak on the record because the process just started following Olsen’s dismissal last week.
 “Thorough and thoughtful — we’ll take our time.”

-Another person concurred, saying the organization expects to compile a thick list of contenders and might not make an offer until MLS’s offseason begins in December.
+Another person concurred, saying the organization expects to compile a thick list of contenders and might not make an offer until the MLS offseason begins in December.
 “Nothing fast,” the person said.

-United will consider candidates from abroad, but MLS history suggests coaches with experience as a league player or assistant — or have worked in U.S. soccer circles — enjoy far more success.
+United will consider candidates from abroad, but MLS history suggests coaches with experience as a league player or assistant — or who have worked in U.S. soccer circles — enjoy far more success.
 The only coach without prior ties to U.S. soccer or MLS to win the championship was Argentina’s Gerardo Martino, who guided Atlanta to the 2018 title.

 Most foreign coaches do not stay more than a few years because they fail to adapt to MLS’s quirks (salary cap, drafts, unbalanced schedule) or use the league as a steppingstone.
 United has never hired a head coach who didn’t have ties to U.S. soccer or the league.

-This, however, is the first coaching search conducted by current management, led by chief executive Jason Levien, an American who is also a major investor in Swansea City, which plays in England’s second division.
-He is well-connected in Europe and also speaks about the importance of Latin America to MLS’s growth.
+This, however, is United’s first coaching search conducted by current management, led by chief executive Jason Levien, an American who is also a major investor in Swansea City, which plays in England’s second division.
+He is well connected in Europe and also speaks about the importance of Latin America to MLS’s growth.

 In other words, hiring someone from abroad is not out of the question.